-- 8.11 Medium density residential development should: - a. be oriented to the public street with parking located in the rear or side; - b. be located in proximity to community amenity areas such as open space, a park, or the main street; and - c. provide landscaped open areas that are safe and secure for residents and integrate private outdoor living areas with public open space. - 8.12 Local plans should provide architectural design guidelines that promote neighbourly interaction by:

-- a. promoting front yard aesthetics; - b. providing street trees and street-oriented porches or patios; and - c. requiring garages to be located in the rear of residences, contiguous, or recessed from the front façade. - 8.13 Local plans should encourage rural identity through the use of: - a. street names; - b. architectural controls that emphasize a rural look and feel; and - c. landscaping that uses local/native plant species. - 8.14 Local plans shall provide an analysis of open space and recreational needs and opportunities to determine the amount and location of land to be dedicated to parks and open space within a hamlet residential area. - 8.15 Local plans should identify and implement mechanisms by which open space, wetlands, riparian areas, and other areas of environmental significance not qualifying as Environmental Reserve will be permanently preserved, and any privately owned portions not subject to further development.
+- 8.7 Medium density residential development should: - a. be oriented to the public street with parking located in the rear or side; - b. be located in proximity to community amenity areas such as open space, a park, or the main street; and - c. provide landscaped open areas that are safe and secure for residents and integrate private outdoor living areas with public open space. - 8.8 Local plans should provide architectural design guidelines that promote neighbourly interaction by: - a. promoting front yard aesthetics; - b. providing street trees and street-oriented porches or patios; and - c. requiring garages to be located in the rear of residences, contiguous, or recessed from the front façade. - 8.9 Local plans should encourage rural identity through the use of: - a. street names; - b. architectural controls that emphasize a rural look and feel; and - c. landscaping that uses local/native plant species. - 8.10 Local plans shall provide an analysis of open space and recreational needs and opportunities to determine the amount and location of land to be dedicated to parks and open space within a hamlet residential area. - 8.11 Local plans shall provide a transportation analysis addressing the need for an efficient vehicular and pedestrian network within, and external to, the Hamlet Residential area.